 The questioning and interviewing takes place in a large room with tables formatted into a large rectangle.
 Survivors sit on one side and perpetrators on the other with about 15 feet between us.

 Every perpetrator that walked through that door looked like an uncomfortable dog with a tail between its legs.
-None of them looked at us, but rather looked at the floor as they entered, then their seats.
-You could feel the tension in the room.
+None of them looked at us, but rather looked at the floor full of shame as they entered.
+They got situated in their seats but were still not making eye contact wit us and you could feel the tension in the room.